mido/mido/docs/ports.rst

         do_other_stuff()

-In an event based system like a GUI where you don'w write the main loop you can install a handler that's called periodically.
+In an event based system like a GUI where you don't write the main loop you can install a handler that's called periodically.
 Here's an example for GTK::